yash-sharma1/docs-site/docs/governance.md

 Please use this [tool](<https://github.com/binance-chain/node-binary/tree/master/tools>) for generating

+If you are using a MacBook, you can also use this [desktop GUI](https://github.com/binance-chain/chain-tooling/tree/airdrop/token-app) for token management operations.

 #### Submit a List Proposal
 To add a new trading pairs, you can run the following command:<br/>
 Please note:<br/>